 - Check out the service with a temporary number.

-- Complete this easy typeform to transition your existing number.
+- Complete a one-minute form in the OpenPhone app to transition your existing number.

 - You’re done!
 We’ll handle the rest. 👍